 Answered By: Reference Staff

-• Types of periodicals include magazines, newspapers and journals.
+• Types of periodicals: magazines, newspapers, and scholarly journals.

-• Magazines are often published monthly, weekly, while newspapers generally come out daily.
+• Magazines are often published monthly or weekly, while newspapers generally come out daily or weekly.

 • Keep in mind that despite the information above, some article databases use the term "periodical" to refer exclusively to magazines and not to scholarly journals or newspapers.

-• Bound periodicals are shelved in the Periodicals area on the first floor.
+• Print magazines and journals are shelved in the Periodicals area on the first floor.

 If you need further assistance, please Ask US!